processing/art-plus-code/_curriculum/00-unit.md

   - image_path: /assets/images/curriculum/Unit-2_Sample-0.png
     title: "Instructional Art"
     excerpt: |
-        *Use shapes, images, text and color to create an "About Me" collage to create a self-portrait and explore the P5JS editor and its many features.*
+        *Use shapes, images, text and color to create an "About Me" collage to create a self-portrait and explore the p5.js editor and its many features.*
-        - P5JS Web Editor
+        - p5.js Editor
         - drawing methods
         - text methods
         - loading and displaying images